microsoft/vs-streamjsonrpc/doc/rpc_marshalable_objects.md

 When invoking methods on a proxy, avoid casting the proxy to an interface that is not included in one of the `RpcMarshalableOptionalInterface` attributes, especially if the method has a name conflict with a method of a descendant interface.

 An especially troublesome occurrence of this issue can happen if a marshalable object explicitly implements separately two methods with the same name from two different interfaces that are not declared in one of the `RpcMarshalableOptionalInterface` attributes.
-For example, referencing the code below, a call to `((IOther1)proxy).DoSomethingAsync()` would be indistinguishable from a call to `((IOther2)proxy).DoSomethingAsync()` and would be dispatched randomly to one of the two methods.
+For example, referencing the code below, a call to `((IOther1)proxy).DoSomethingAsync()` would be indistinguishable from a call to `((IOther2)proxy).DoSomethingAsync()` and would be dispatched to one of the two methods in an undefined manner.

 ```cs
 class MyMarshalableObject : IMerged